MinBZK/ai-validation/docs/Projects/TAD/holisticai_checklist.md

 # Holisticai

-Introduction is written here [tools.md](tools.md#holisticai).
+See the [introduction](tools.md#holisticai).
 It is a toolkit just like IBM-360-Toolkit for a data scientist to research bias and also to mitigate it immediately.

 ## Functionality